Personalization is a great way to grab your audience’s attention and make them feel important. But how much personalization is too much?

-On “It Depends,” Paul and Shiva discuss how to use personalization properly—and what to avoid.
+On this episode of “It Depends,” Paul and Shiva discuss how to use personalization properly—and what to avoid.

 • Tip #1: Think of personalization as experimentation

 • Tip #3: Personalize based on prior behavior